d0x2f/CloverMerge/README.md

 Intended to be used in a build pipeline to merge clover output from multiple testing frameworks.

-I spent a weekend writting this so you don't have to.
+I spent a weekend writing this so you don't have to.

 # Install